'Opt Out' Policies Increase Organ Donation

 According to the American Transplant Foundation, 18 people die every day in the United States for want of an organ transplant, and some 122,344 people are waiting for a donated organ.

 In countries such as Austria, laws make organ donation the default option at the time of death, and so people must explicitly “opt out” of organ donation.
-In these so-called opt-out countries, more than 90% of people donate their organs.
+In these so-called opt-out countries, more than 90% of people register to donate their organs.
 Yet in countries such as U.S. and Germany, people must explicitly “opt in” if they want to donate their organs when they die.
-In these opt-in countries,fewer than 15% of people donate their organs at death.
+In these opt-in countries,fewer than 15% of people register.

 Social psychologists Shai Davidai, Tom Gilovich, and Lee Ross set out to understand the psychology behind these different organ donation rates.
 The researchers first asked Americans to consider what it means to donate one’s organs in opt-in countries versus opt-out countries.
 The researchers discovered that Americans view organ donation in opt-in countries as extraordinary altruism—more like leaving 50% of your estate to charity than leaving 5%.
 Yet in opt-out countries, what’s extraordinary is not donating your organs—more like skipping your child’s graduation than skipping your child’s baseball game.
 Americans also liken organ donation in opt-in countries to costly acts like going on a hunger strike, but see organ donation in opt-out countries as less consequential—more like letting someone go ahead in line.